Top of the page

 If your health professional uses a rectal swab to collect the sample, you may feel some pressure or discomfort as the swab is inserted into your rectum.

 Any stool sample may contain germs that can spread disease.
-It is important to carefully wash your hands and use careful handling techniques to avoid spreading infection.
+Make sure to carefully wash your hands and use careful handling techniques to avoid spreading infection.

 Stool analysis test results usually take at least 1 to 3 days.

 The stool appears brown, soft, and well-formed in consistency.

 The stool does not contain blood, mucus, pus, undigested meat fibres, harmful bacteria, viruses, fungi, or parasites.